 I am a final year student at the Indian Institute of Technology Kharagpur, pursuing an integrated master’s in Mathematics and Computing.
 I mainly work on Robotics and AI.

-This summer I interned at the IRoM Lab, Princeton University.
+Last summer, I interned at the IRoM Lab, Princeton University.
 I worked on learning data-driven dynamic models of task-relevant perceptual features for robot controllers.

 On most days I’m cheerful and friendly but I know all about pain and suffering being a religious Arsenal fan.
-Apart from football, I love playing table tennis and I captained my college’s table tennis team.
+Apart from football, I love playing table tennis and I captain my college’s table tennis team.

 My curriculum vitae holds more information about my experiences and skills.